chanana/hcapca/README.md

 * You must enable shared folders:
 	* In **Windows 10**, you need to enable shared folders in preferences.
 Right click on the Docker icon in the system tray **>** settings **>** shared drives **>** check appropriate drives **>** Apply
 	* In **Windows 7**, as before, access the VirutalBox as admin **>** stop the default virtual machine **>** go to settings for the virtual machine **>** Shared Folders **>** Add as needed
 * For **Windows 7** please make a note of the IP address that is displayed when you first start the `Docker Quickstart Terminal`.
-Usually it is similar to `192.168.99.100`.
+Usually it is something like `192.168.99.100`.
 This will be important in step 5 below.

 ## 4. Run the script to process data
  #### 4.1 For macOS and Linux